Get in Touch

 • Reading signals

-• Making a plan.
+• Creating a plan

 • Reviewing assumptions

-• Working through the meeting/discussion process
+• Navigating the meeting/discussion process

-• Probing in order to develop understanding
+• Probing for deeper understanding

 • Reaching agreement